Watercolors can be controlled to a certain extent, but there is always an element of surprise.

 The painting is complete.

-The Purple Coneflowers are native in the Midwest.
-(They look pink to me, but they are called purple.)
+Purple Coneflowers (Echinacea) are native in the Midwest.
+(They look pink to me, but they're called purple.)
 They bloom all summer and come back faithfully each spring.

 Notice neither of the flowers are centered and they each tilt a different direction.
 This helps give life to the painting.